greymd/osx-open-winfs/README.md

    $ sudo make uninstall

    # ""IF YOU MIND"", please delete /mnt_openwinfs directory.
-   ## Before deleting it, please make sure no volume is not mounted under /mnt_openwinfs directory.
+   ## Before deleting it, please make sure any volumes is not mounted under /mnt_openwinfs directory.
    $ mount | /usr/bin/grep -oE '/mnt_openwinfs/[^ ]*' | xargs -I@ umount @

    ## And delete it.